-When generating Delaunay tetrahedraliations, the worst case running time of TetGen is $O(n^2)$ , where n is the input number of vertices.
-However, this only happens for some very special point sets.
+When generating Delaunay tetrahedraliations, the worst-case running time of TetGen is $O(n^2)$, where n is the input number of vertices.
+However, this only happens for some special point sets.
 For most point sets appearing in applications, TetGen runs in almost $O(n \log n)$ time, see Table 1.

-The CPU time required to obtain the quality tetrahedral mesh is obviously related to the complexity of the geometry and topology of the inputs, as well as the command line switches and parameters specified.
-Nevertheless, the running time of TetGen increases almost linearly with respect to the output number of mesh elements, see Table 2.
+The CPU time required to obtain the quality tetrahedral mesh is related to the complexity of the geometry and topology of the inputs and the command line switches and parameters specified.
+Nevertheless, the running time of TetGen increases almost linearly concerning the output number of mesh elements, see Table 2.